 In 2012, he began collaborating with fashion designer Zana Bayne on a capsule collection of leather accessories based on the PENDV logo.
 The co-branded, co-designed PENDV x ZANA BAYNE 12-piece Capsule Collection was finally unveiled in a presentation hosted by Opening Ceremony at the Superpier in September 2013 as part of New York Fashion Week featuring models as well as voguers from the legendary House of Ninja.
 In 2014, he became co-Creative Director of the brand.

-On July 30 2013, Todd Pendu launched the all new PENDUNYC.com with an emphasis on his nude and erotic photography as well as his eclectic creative projects.
+PENDUNYC.com was redesigned and relaunched on July 30 2013 with an emphasis on Todd Pendu’s nude and erotic photography as well as his eclectic creative projects.
 The first photoshoot for the site featured twelve nude girls with empowering occult sigils drawn on their bodies on the roof of NYC building.
 Sex and Magick, a perfect combination for new beginnings.